-- (a) This Article supersedes any ordinance passed by the City Council covering the area of rents or evictions, unless the ordinance further limits the reasons for termination of a residential tenancy, provides for higher relocation assistance amounts, or provides additional protections for individuals and renter households. - (b) In the event any other ballot initiative addressing in whole or in part the same subject matter as this Article is approved by a majority of the voters voting thereon at the same election, the following provisions shall apply: - (1) If this Article receives a greater number of affirmative votes than any conflicting initiative, including one that would provide that property owners have the right to set the price at which they rent residential property, then the provisions of this Article shall supersede all conflicting provisions of the initiative with fewer affirmative votes. - (2) If this Article receives fewer affirmative votes than another initiative addressing the same subject matter, all provisions of this Article which are not directly contradicted by the initiative receiving a greater number of affirmative votes will apply to the extent permitted by law.
+(a) This Article supersedes any ordinance passed by the City Council covering the area of rents or evictions, except to the extent that the ordinance passed by the City Council provides greater protections for individuals who rent their primary residence.

+(b) In the event any other ballot initiative addressing in whole or in part the same subject matter as this Article is approved by a majority of the voters voting thereon at the same election, the following provisions shall apply:

+(1) If this Article receives a greater number of affirmative votes than any conflicting initiative, including one that would provide that property owners have the right to set the price at which they rent residential property, then the provisions of this Article shall supersede all conflicting provisions of the initiative with fewer affirmative votes.

+(2) If this Article receives fewer affirmative votes than another initiative addressing the same subject matter, all provisions of this Article which are not directly contradicted by the initiative receiving a greater number of affirmative votes will apply to the extent permitted by law.